 Graveyard Farm dates back to Tudor times and gets its name from a small Quaker burial ground near one corner of the farm.
 The conservation burial ground is set in traditional meadowland surrounded by mature trees and hedges.
 Unlike most farms in the area Graveyard Farm has retained its traditional nature untouched by modern agricultural methods and has therefore kept its peaceful charm.
 The insular location makes for a very tranquil setting.
 The site is accessible by car or footpath and although deep in the countryside it can be reached from Manchester or Merseyside in under 30 minutes.

-A choice needs to be made about the depth of the grave required, i.e. single depth, double depth, or triple depth.
+A choice needs to be made about the depth of the grave required, i.e. single depth or double depth.
 Cremated remains may also be buried in a separate area.
 It is possible to choose where a grave or plot for cremated remains is located (within the areas available).
-We advise telephoning to make an appointment to visit the site and discuss this with one of our staff.
-Grave plots can be bought in advance or at time of need.
+If you wish to choose a plot, we advise making an appointment to visit the site to discuss this with one of our staff.

 Because of the nature of the site, maintenance at some times of the year is minimal, e.g. when wild flowers and grasses are growing and in flower.
 Individual graves may be maintained to a higher level by relatives and friends.
 An element of the service charge will be put into a trust fund for future maintenance.
 A planting scheme is evolving following recommendations outlined in an ecological survey of the site carried out by Cheshire Wildlife Trust.
 This survey identified flora and fauna and advised on the management of the existing site and on future developments which would be of benefit in the long term.
 A wildflower meadow has been established and copses of trees planted.